wimpzz/CocoFind/README.md

 # CocoFind

-Welcome to CocoFind, an exclusive website designed for coconut tree owners in Polillo, Quezon, Philippines.
+Welcome to CocoFind, a website designed for coconut tree owners in Polillo, Quezon, Philippines.
 Our platform's primary goal is to ensure the health and prosperity of coconut trees.
 CocoFind utilizes an advanced image analysis system based on CNN (Convolutional Neural Network) to provide a seamless solution for detecting coconut tree infections.

 ## Features